muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 4. **failure-surface clarification**
    Separate what is visible from what is still inferred.

-5. **only then consider deeper family repair**
+5. **only then consider deeper repair**
-   After visibility improves, reassess whether the real downstream repair belongs to F4, F6, F1, or elsewhere.
+   After visibility improves, reassess whether the downstream repair belongs to F4, F6, F1, or elsewhere.

 ### What should not happen first